shenapse/tesseract-zip-pdf-dir/README.md

     # for zip file
     file = "sample/DMPM.zip" # or "sample/SDT.pdf"
     dir_out: Path = Path("out")
     # specify options for tesseract.
+    # OCR class automatically finds your installed tesseract engine
-The below is the default value.
+    # The below is the default value for lang and psm.
     ocr = OCR(lang="eng", layout=6)
     ocr_by_tesseract(ocr, file_or_dir=file, dir_out=dir_out)